 Snakes lack the physical characteristics of slim glass lizards, such as movable eyelids, a limited jaw range, and ear holes.

-The coloring of Slender Glass Lizards can be used to identify them.
-Their color is usually bright orange or yellow, with vertical black stripes running along their sides from the head to the tip of their tail.
+Slender Glass Lizards can be identified by their coloring.
+They are usually bright orange or yellow, with vertical black stripes running along their sides from the head to the tip of their tail.

 There isn’t another lizard-like it in Missouri, save for this one.
-It consumes any little prey it can ingest, as well as insect larvae and bird eggs.
+It consumes any little prey it can ingest, insect larvae and bird eggs.
 If they sense danger, they may wag their tails.
 It’s no easy task.

 The tail of a slim glass lizard can reach up to two-thirds of its body length!
 These lizards in Missouri can reach a length of 26 inches.